 Conclusion

 In this paper, we have discussed how to use YOLOv5 for object detection tasks, and how to optimize and deploy the trained model with OpenVINO.
-We have covered the steps involved in training a YOLOv5 model PyTorch and converting it in TensorFlow, optimizing the model with the OpenVINO Model Optimizer, and integrating and deploying the optimized model in a TensorFlow application.
+We have covered the steps involved in training a YOLOv5 model PyTorch, optimizing the model with the OpenVINO Model Optimizer, and integrating and deploying the optimized model.

 Overall, the combination of YOLOv5 and OpenVINO provides a powerful and flexible solution for object detection tasks and can be used to build a wide range of applications, from standalone programs to large-scale systems.